Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Cropping2D (Output Cropping)**: Trims parts of the output to correct mismatches in dimensions.
 - **Data Augmentation**: is a pre-processing technique used in deep learning to artificially increase the amount of data available for training a model.
 This is done by applying random transformations to existing images, creating new versions with different variations.
 - **Data Denoising**: Automatic noise removal from data via autoencoders.
 - **Decoder**: The part of an autoencoder that reconstructs the original input from the compressed representation.
+Generate the output sequence, step by step, using the encoder representation and previously generated information.
 - **Deep Neural Network (DNN)**: A neural network with three or more hidden layers, capable of processing raw data such as images and text.
 - **Dependent Variable (Target/Output)**: The variable that the model is intended to predict (e.g., churn: yes/no).
 - **Dimensionality Reduction**: A technique to reduce the number of features in the data, improving efficiency and interpretability.